The Chemical Brothers: 1995–1998: Exit Planet Dust and Dig Your Own Hole

+The Chemical Brothers headlined the Organic '96 Music Festival in the USA on 22 June 1996 at the Snow Valley Ski Resort in Running Springs, California.

 In March 1997, the Chemical Brothers released the second track from their forthcoming album.
 "Block Rockin' Beats" contained a Schoolly D vocal sample and re-working of the bass-line from 23 Skidoo's single "Coup".
 The NME named it "Single of the Week" and said: "It throbs like your head might if you had just done a length underwater in a swimming pool full of amyl."
 It later won them a Grammy Award for Best Rock Instrumental Performance.

 In the US at this time, "Setting Sun" was sitting at Number 80 in the Billboard Hot 100, after selling around 80,000 copies.
 Sales from Exit Planet Dust were also around 150,000.

 On 7 April 1997, the Chemical Brothers released their second album, Dig Your Own Hole.
 It was recorded at the band's own south London studio, with the title taken from graffiti on the wall outside.
 The album was well received, with Mixmag rating it 10/10 and calling it "mad enough to be thrilling, slick enough for not even remotely trendy coffee tables".

 During the summer of 1997, the Chemical Brothers toured extensively, particularly in the United States.
 In August, the Chemical Brothers achieved a rapprochement with the US Dust Brothers, and asked them to remix the forthcoming single "Elektrobank".
 They themselves also became highly sought after for remixes for other artists.
 In September, the next single from Dig Your Own Hole, "Elektrobank" was released.
 In November, the pair played at Dublin's Point Theatre, with support from Carl Cox.
 They also began a US tour in Detroit.